 Many times the defendant will fight the case and attempt to shift as much blame as possible onto the victim.
 A skilled personal injury attorney with experience in Georgia can help victims prepare as thoroughly as possible.
 State laws are complex, and the fault decision can rely on many factors.
 An advocate with knowledge and experience in these areas can help improve the chances of obtaining the compensation a victim deserves.

 The experienced legal team at Rechtman & Spevak can help Georgia accident victims protect their rights and obtain the compensation they deserve.
-Call our Atlanta office today at 888-522-7798 to schedule a free, no-obligation consultation today.
+Call our Atlanta office today to schedule a free, no-obligation consultation today.